 Most of us couldn’t dream of asking another human being for a hand (money) with even our best clothes on.
 Now try to imagine being this older gentleman with no home, no clothes, and no prospects, asking strangers that would rather not look at him for money, just so he can to eat.
 And some people are even violent toward him for asking.

 One time, near the end of the summer, I saw him offering flowers to motorists.
 It was obvious the flowers were not commercially grown, or even presentable.
 But it was still a brilliant way to make others see the beauty in giving.
 This was the seed for Flowers for Food (please pardon the pun).
 I didn’t tell him my plans, not wanting to set him up for more disappointment in case I couldn’t find any flowers to help.
 It was then I began contacting floral distributors.

-Amazingly it was easy to find flora surplus because most of the time they were thrown out if they were too long, short, pale, or lacking a few petals in some cases.
+Amazingly it was easy to find flora discards because most of the time they were thrown out if they were too long, short, pale, or lacking a few petals in some cases.
 But most of these deformities are easily overlooked when accepting them from a homeless person needing to eat.
-Thankfully the flora distributors saw the humanity to feeding the homeless with what used to be their waste.
+And thankfully the flora distributors saw the humanity to feeding the homeless with what used to be their waste.

 The most interesting aspect of setting up this project was trying to find charitable organizations that would help me get the flora discards to the homeless and less fortunate.
 Every charitable organization I approached agreed it was a worthwhile idea, but could not justify the resources for maintaining such a pilot project.
 And after several months of trying, to no avail, I basically let go of the idea and carried on with other pressing matters on my list of things to do.